shovelant/shovelant/README.md

-# shovelant3
+# shovelant
-web3 but epic
+web3 but epic // FIXME: Joke no longer works; come up with new witty quip